Pragmatique/Panel/README.md

 Application for parsing text information (in txt,rtf, doc formats), define if politics persons are in the text.
 Export data in xls format

 # Install
-Use build.xml for Ant or download exe by link http://
+Use build.xml for Ant or download exe by link http://www.ex.ua/321199179763 , also by this link you can download materials for testing program.

 # Project structure
 <p align="center">